TrapGameStudio/MouseTraps/report.md

 pushAnimatedShapeToBack(character);
 pushShapeToBack(character);
 ```
-We used the fluent builder design pattern instead of using constructor directly to further improve the readable of the code.
-However, this made the object less maintainable and extendable, due to the return type problem of fluent design.
-Back to the topic.
-The first part of this code is building the appearance of the player character.
-The character is defined to have the texture `"Graphics/Characters/Char3-damaged.png"`.
-The row and column of a character is hard coded to take only a 3 * 4 texture, so there is no need to specify in this case.
+We used the fluent builder design pattern instead of using constructor directly to further improve the readability of the code.
+However, this made the object less maintainable and extendable due to the return type problem of fluent design.
+Back to the topic, the first part of this code is building the appearance of the player character.
+The character is defined to have the texture `"Graphics/Characters/Char3.png"`.
+The row and column of a character texture is hard coded to take only a 3 * 4 texture, so there is no need to specify in this case.
 It also defines the character to have a initial direction of down.
 The `MoveDown` is there instead of `Down` only because of name conflict and we did not have time to deal with namespace.
 And the location of the character will be at -0.6, 0.6 of window coordinate.
 Next, we set the call back function on when the player dies.
 For now, it set the character movement speed to 0, and change the picture to a character laying on the ground.
 It will be called by the explode function in gameLevel.

 #### Mice
 Mouse is created by the generator.
 Each mouse is created by the following code: